Many of us love Facebook, right?

 Yammer vs Asana

 Not for now.
 Asana is a project management tool to help teams collaborate and get tasks done while Yammer is a social network for businesses to encourage culture building at work.
 However, an enterprise these days doesn’t need hundreds of SaaS with various features.
 The trend today is to have one tool that meets all the needs.
 Naturally, many companies work hard to become that “swiss knife” kind of software.
 Yes, Asana is a CRM and Yammer is a Facebook for enterprise, but they both expand their functionality, which very often overlaps.
 As they continue their growth, there’s a high chance for them to become competitors and turn into a tool that helps companies manage their projects and tasks as well as build corporate culture.

 Yammer is a great tool, but it’s not one of a kind.
 After an in-depth analysis, we’ve put together a table of True and False Yammer competitors/ alternatives people are requesting to compare.
 Let’s take a look.

-If you hesitate and the choice of a team communication software is a struggle for you, we recommend to take a look at Chanty – a simple AI-powered business messenger.
-This is not only a tool we are building with passion and love to our customers.
+If you hesitate and the choice of a team communication software is a struggle for you, we recommend taking a look at Chanty – a simple team chat.
+This is not only a tool we are building with passion and love for our customers.
 It is also a result of analyzing dozens of our competitor apps.
-We’ve taken into account hundreds of customer reviews.
+We’ve also taken into account hundreds of customer reviews.
 Finally, we’ve weighed their distinctive pros and cons.
-Now we are proud to invite you to beta test our product.
+Now we are proud to invite you to join our community.